 - Cinnamon also improves your HbA1c level.

 - Cinnamon reduces your risk to coronary heart diseases and strokes by reducing the plaque formation.

 - Cinnamon can increase your brain function.
 It boosts your memory, contributes to a healthy brain function, and improves cognitive ability.

 - Cinnamon powder combined with one tablespoon of honey every morning before breakfast had significant relief in arthritis pain.

 The daily dose of cinnamon you need to take for cholesterol control may vary depending on your age, weight and health status.
 Only your doctor can recommend the appropriate dosage for you, consult your doctor before you begin taking cinnamon supplements for cholesterol.

-Daily dosage of 2 g to 6 g of cinnamon powder may improve the way your body uses fat if you have high-cholesterol levels.
+The daily dosage of 2 g to 6 g of cinnamon powder may improve the way your body uses fat if you have high cholesterol levels.
 Your doctor may adjust your dosage of cinnamon to meet your cholesterol regulation needs.

 Cinnamon available in different forms